 2. Voluntary Activities

-The data from the study also show that youth engagement is strongest among all age groups surveyed.
-Voluntary activities are also popular with the public authorities, particularly because they enable young people to take part in society, to experience citizenship, develop qualities while participating in the autonomy of young people and social cohesion.
+Voluntary activities are also popular with the public authorities, particularly because they enable young people to take part in society, to experience citizenship, develop know-how-to-be and know-how skills, while participating in the autonomy of young people and social cohesion.

 The State intervenes in favor of volunteering, through the promotion of these activities, financial support to associations and the development of voluntary schemes both in France and abroad.
 Policies relating to voluntary activities are based on a joint effort between various stakeholders in the perimeters of different actions: ministries, public operators, local authorities, associations, companies...

-However, volunteering and voluntary involvement is marked by inequalities: volunteering practice is associated with the social category and/or degree level.
+However, volunteering and voluntary involvement is marked by inequalities: volunteering practice is often associated with the family heritage and/or degree level.
 Volunteering is more important among the population whose the level of education is the highest.

 Two thirds of people (67%) who have seen a member of their family donate to an association do so themselves, compared to 42% of those who do not have this family heritage (Deux tiers des Français impliqués dans la vie associative, INJEP, January 2023).

 In 2022, 15% of volunteers will have the lowest levels of training, compared to 27% of those with the highest levels of education (La France bénévole: évolutions et perspectives, Recherches & solidarités, May 2022).